Essex County Court Records

 Phone: (978) 686-9692

-The Probate and Family Court exercises jurisdiction over divorce, child custody, child support, paternity, domestic violence prevention (209A orders), adoption, guardianship of minors, and name changes.
+The Probate and Family Court handles divorce, child custody, child support, paternity, domestic violence prevention (209A orders), adoption, guardianship of minors, and name changes.

 Divorce Records

 Divorce cases are filed in the Probate and Family Court.
-To search for a divorce record, you can:
+To find a divorce record, you can:

 - Visit either the Salem or Lawrence division in person.

-- Search via the Massachusetts Trial Court Case Search using the names of the parties.
+- Search through the Massachusetts Trial Court Case Search using the names of the parties.

 - Request a certified copy of a divorce decree by mail.

-Divorce financial statements (filed under Supplemental Probate Court Rule 401) are treated as confidential and are not available to the general public.
-These include income statements, expense reports, and asset disclosures filed by the parties.
+Divorce financial statements — filed under Supplemental Probate Court Rule 401 — are confidential and not available to the general public.
+These include income statements, expense reports, and asset disclosures submitted by the parties.

 Child Custody and Support

 Custody and child support orders are maintained by the Probate and Family Court.
-The Massachusetts Department of Revenue Child Support Enforcement Division handles child support enforcement, including modifications, contempt actions, and interstate enforcement.
-The Essex County office can assist with case-specific inquiries.
+The Massachusetts Department of Revenue Child Support Enforcement Division handles enforcement, modifications, contempt actions, and interstate enforcement.
+The Essex County office can assist with case-specific questions.

 Domestic Violence Prevention Orders (209A)